UbiquityRobotics/ubiquity_main/git_workflow.md

 to both of its predecessors.

-In general, each person that is working on a project shares a copy of the `git` respository.
-The primary benefit of this strategy is that it allows people to work without having to have a centralized repository control (e.g. CVS, Perfore, etc.)
+In general, each person that is working on a project shares a copy of the `git` repository.
+The primary benefit of this strategy is that it allows people to work without having to have a centralized repository control (e.g. CVS, Perforce, etc.)

 `git` allows for a multitude of workflows.
 This primarily done with the concept of a branch.
 Each branch can be worked on independently.
-At the user's descretion, another branch can be merged into a branch of their choosing.
+At the user's desecration, an other branch can be merged into a branch of their choosing.

 ## Workflows